Northern Ireland Sports Forum Structure

 Meet the Board:

-Angela Platt: Angela joined the board of the Northern Ireland Sports Forum in 2011.
-Angela is currently the Executive Manager of the Ulster Hockey Union.
-Prior to her current role she worked in Local Government for seven years as Sports Development Officer with Carrickfergus Borough Council (2002-2004) and Sports Development Officer and Child Protection Officer for Castlereagh Borough Council (2004-2009).
+Vice Chairperson: Angela Platt Angela joined the board of the Northern Ireland Sports Forum in 2011.
+Angela is currently the General Manager of the Northern Cricket Union.
+Prior to her current role she was the Executive Manager of the Ulster Hockey Union (2009-2017) and has significant experience of working in Local Government as Sports Development Officer with Carrickfergus Borough Council (2002-2004) and Sports Development Officer and Child Protection Officer for Castlereagh Borough Council (2004-2009).
+Angela also represents the Forum on the Belfast Telegraph Sports Awards Selection Committee and Chairs the Female Sports Forum.

 As an athlete Angela has achieved significant international success as a Senior International Hockey player for Ireland from 2000 – 2006 gaining 75 international caps and has Senior International Honours in Women’s Football (2006-2008).